Draac.Com - Building A Better Internet

-Tables are a form of HTML that are
+Tables are a form of HTML that are very handy for the following purposes.

 These tags and attributes are used to create tables.